 - a.
 The roaming at large or tying across or on sidewalks or streets of livestock is hereby prohibited.
 For purposes of this section, the term "livestock" includes but is not limited to cattle, mules, donkeys, horses, pigs, hogs, sheep, and goats. - b.
-In addition to any impoundment and redemption fees assessed an owner of livestock found to be running at large, the owner of any intact horse found to be running at large shall be assessed the following fees which must be paid before the horse is reclaimed by the owner: - 1.
+The owner of any horse, in addition to any impoundment and redemption fees assessed an owner of livestock found to be running at large, the owner of any intact horse found to be running at large, shall be assessed the following fees which must be paid before the horse is reclaimed by the owner: - 1.
 First Offense.....\$175 - 2.
 Second Offense.....\$250 - 3.
-Third Offense......\$500 and the animal may be subject to mandatory sterilization and/or seizure and forfeiture.
+Third Offense.....\$500 and/or seizure and forfeiture.